 - Dinner (at noon) — boiled beef and potatoes, or hash (meat/potatoes/onions), or thick soup, each of which was served two or three times a week.
 Occasionally fish replaced the boiled beef.

 Meals were eaten in the large dining hall where males and females were segregated.
 The tip-up seats created a lot of noise when the inmates stood up.

-In 1896, in order to provide work for the inmates and also a source of cheap fresh food, the Guardians took out a lease on Doe Royd Farm.
+In 1896, in order to provide work for the inmates and also a source of cheap fresh food, the Guardians took out a lease on Doe Royd Farm at Parson Cross.
 A Farm Committee was formed to manage its 160 acres and by 1903 the farm was running at a profit and also supplying all the workhouse's milk requirements.
 In 1906, Longley Hall Farm was also acquired for the sum of £10,500.

 A nurses' home was erected in the late 1890s at the south-west of the workhouse.